 How can you do this in the limited time that you will be in the courtroom?
 Treating the other party and their attorney with respect is at the top of that list.

-If your case involves social workers, court appointed witnesses or people like this then how you respond to questions and requests can go a long ways toward proving to a judge that you have the emotional stability to have an increased role in the life of your child.
+If your case involves social workers, court-appointed witnesses, or people like this, how you respond to questions and requests can go a long way toward proving to a judge that you have the emotional stability to have an increased role in the life of your child.

-The other major area where you are able to show the judge you are emotionally stable and mature is when you are on the witness stand testifying.
-In a trial or temporary orders hearing it is easy to get frazzled and frustrated.
+The other major area where you can show the judge you are emotionally stable and mature is when you are on the witness stand testifying.
+In a trial or temporary orders hearing, it is easy to get frazzled and frustrated.
 Taking it out on the opposing party is not advisable.
-Being civil and polite, no matter what is being asked of you or how you hearing is going can drastically improve your case.
+Being civil and polite, no matter what is being asked of you or how your hearing is going, can drastically improve your case.

 Questions about how to avoid these mistakes in your child custody case?
 Contact the Law Office of Bryan Fagan, PLLC